• Skip to primary navigation

 • Combine the ingredients from the food processor to the bowl of tomatoes and pineapple.
 Add salt and mix well.

-• This will keep for several days in the refrigerator, though you may want to drain any accumulated liquid.
+• This will keep for several days in the refrigerator in an airtight container, though you may want to drain any accumulated liquid.

 Nutrition